Charlotte leaders seek calm amid protests over fatal police shooting of black man

 Roberts said Wednesday morning she has spoken to the White House, Gov. Pat McCrory and other community leaders.
 “We are a collaborative community.
 We rise and fall together,” she said.

+In a statement, McCrory said, “We will do everything we can to support the mayor and the police chief in their efforts to keep the community calm and to get this situation resolved.”

-Other community leaders joined Roberts in seeking calm as the investigation unfolds.
+Other community leaders joined local and state leaders in seeking calm as the investigation unfolds.

 Charlotte city council member Greg Phipps, in whose district the protests took place, said, “I can understand the frustration of people but we have to abide by the law.
 It’s a situation that we have to be very careful about.”